jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 This way you can give a type an already defined interface.
 That for instance allows objects that can work with a certain interface, to link to objects of the new type.

 Editing the interface can be kind of dangerous, because if you remove an interface member, you remove all the implementations of the member in all the types that have that interface.
-If you do edit an interface, then the *interface* of the connected symbols changes simultaniously, but *not* the implementation.
+If you do edit an interface, then the *interface* of the connected symbols changes simultaneously, but *not* the implementation.

 #### Two Interfaces